THE PETCH FAMILY IN SKELTON IN CLEVELAND.

 He was very likely much involved in the 'Seed Cake, Manure' business at 54 High Street.

-So it would seem that David T Petch never farmed Priescrofts and as a younger son had to find his own way of earning a living as a Shopkeeper.
+So David T Petch never farmed Priescrofts and as a younger son had to find his own way of earning a living as a Shopkeeper.

 Back of 54 High St, with the entrance for carriages.